 VTOL 4+1 (TFG)

-My Final Year Project in Industrial Technologies Engineering was carried out within the European Ocontsolar project.
-It involved developing a drone with a lift surface for taking direct normal irradiance measurements in solar plants, capable of being integrated into an autonomous drone fleet.
+My Final Year Project in Industrial Technologies Engineering was developed within the European Ocontsolar project.
+It focused on the development of a drone with a lifting surface for taking direct normal irradiance measurements in solar plants, capable of integrating into an autonomous drone fleet.

-Check out the full text and video summary in the papers section (link ).
+You can access the full text and the summary video in the papers section.

 1. CFD analysis

-The best type of VTOL for the application was researched based on the flight requirements.
-After creating some preliminary CAD models, a CFD analysis was conducted to determine which VTOL 4+1 subtype had the least aerodynamic drag.
+The most suitable VTOL type for the application was studied according to the flight requirements.
+After developing preliminary CAD models, a CFD analysis was performed to determine which VTOL 4+1 subtype offered the lowest aerodynamic drag.

 2. Solar Tracking Device